ArturMoczulski/universe_empire/README.md

 ===

 The application follows the general guidelines of semantic versioning (http://semver.org/).
-However, the it is not a library thus meaning of a minor and a major are slightly different.
+However, it is not a library thus meaning of a minor and a major are slightly different.

 [major].[minor].[patch]